nishka1262/nishka1262/README.md

 - Learning and practicing Data Structures and Algorithms (DSA)
 - Proficient in C, C++, and Python (basics)
-- Exploring frontend development with HTML, CSS, and JavaScript
 - Familiar with Whimsical for planning and design
 - Interested in improving my skills in GitHub and team collaboration